Yet Another Projectile Motion Demonstration

 Well, partially just for fun, here is a program demonstrating projectile motion in 3-D. Can you notice that accelerations only occur vertically, and that the horizontal velocities are constant?

 Above is a three dimensional rotating view of an object in ordinary projectile motion, no air resistance.
 The trajectory is drawn in white.
-Periodically along its flight a set of x, y, and z axes is drawn in red, blue, and green colors respectively.
+Periodically along its flight a set of x, y, and z axes is drawn in red, green, and blue colors respectively.
+In this animation the z-axis is vertical.
+The x- and y-axes are horizontal.

 X, Y, Z Axes with Gravitational Force Vector

 Of course, the force of gravity, or Fg, pulls downward.
-Thus projectile experiences a vertical force aimed downward along the y direction.
-There are no forces pulling along the x or z directions.
-Therefore, the projectile will accelerate in the y direction due to the pull of gravity; it will not accelerate in the x or z directions, since there are no forces in those directions.
+Thus projectile experiences a vertical force aimed downward along the z-direction.
+There are no forces pulling along the x- or y-directions.
+Therefore, the projectile will accelerate in the z-direction due to the pull of gravity.
+It will not accelerate in the x- or y-directions, since there are no forces in those directions.

 Remember that when an acceleration occurs, a velocity must change.
-So, the projectile changes velocity in the y direction; it does not change velocity in the x or z directions.
+So, the projectile changes velocity in the z-direction.
+It does not change velocity in the x- or y-directions.

 Custom Search